-If you’re renting whilst putting away the pennies there’s no reason why you shouldn’t put your own mark on your space.
+If you’re renting whilst putting away the pennies for a new home there’s no reason why you shouldn’t put your own mark on your space.
 We’ve put together our top 5 favourite budget friendly ways to jazz up your rental whilst not upsetting the landlord and breaking the bank.

 Whether a statement pendant light, an ostentatious table lamp, or a large floor lamp, lighting is undoubtedly the easiest way to set the mood of any room.
 A striking pendant light can lift a room without you having to invest much, although it gives the appearance as a permanent feature of the room, it’ll be easily removed and can be taken with you once your tenancy is up.
 If you’re battling with a small space, shooting the light upwards with floor and table lamps can instantly give height and depth to the room.
 Not only does lighting bring aesthetic joy, studies have also shown that adequate lighting has proven benefits for mental and physical health, especially during the winter months!

 Had your eye on that gorgeous velvet cocktail chair?
 Or a side board on Gumtree that’s perfect as a fixer-upper?
 Statement furniture doesn’t have to mean a brand new 3 piece suite or a 4 poster bed, it’s about picking something that you know is going to make a big impact on a space.
 If you can’t inject colour by painting the walls, then be bold with hues and patterns when choosing a key piece of furniture.
 If you want to splash out on an armchair that you know is going to come with you to your new home then great, but Gumtree and local selling pages shouldn’t be overlooked, it’s here you can find vintage one of a kind pieces (usually for a bargain).